MLB 2023 postseason tracker: Follow along with division chases and wild-card races

 MINNESOTA TWINS

 What’s next: It’s division-title-or-bust for the Twins, as some team has to win the moribund AL Central.
-Minnesota currently holds a 7.5-game lead on Cleveland, making for a comfortable ride into the postseason, where the Twins will host a wild-card series — and at least won’t have to face the Yankees this year.
+Minnesota currently holds an 8.5-game lead on Cleveland, making for a comfortable ride into the postseason, where the Twins will host a wild-card series — and at least won’t have to face the Yankees this year.

 How they got here: The Twins have led their division for most of the season on the strength of a bolstered pitching rotation led by Sonny Gray and Pablo López.
 On the offensive side, however, there’s much left to be desired, as Carlos Correa hasn’t found his stride, and Byron Buxton is injured yet again.